Slow Cooker Hawaiian Chicken Recipe

 Instructions

-• Place a large skillet over high-heat and add some oil, once hot, sear the chicken pieces until browned.
+• Heat a large skillet over high heat and add oil.
+Once hot, sear the chicken pieces until browned.

 • Place the thighs in the crockpot.

-• Cover with the lid on the slow cooker, and cook on LOW for 7-8 hours, or HIGH for 3-4 hours.
+• Cover the slow cooker with the lid, and cook on LOW for 7 to 8 hours or HIGH for 3 to 4 hours.

-• Serve it warm over some white rice and veggies on the side.
+• Serve it warm alongside white rice and vegetables on the side.

 Nutrition